 Lithuania increased in power and united more and more of the old Ruthenian duchies under its dominion, not without considerable aid from their inhabitants.
 But at the same time its relations with the still powerful Tartars became inflamed, and an increasingly aggressive attitude towards it was taken up by the Order of Teutonic Knights, which had made itself master of Pomerania (Pomorze) and East Prussia.
 Consequently Lithuania was brought to the conclusion that its own forces were insufficient for successful defence, and that if it were to acquire permanent allies it must renounce paganism and enter the community of Christian civilized nations.
 It had only to choose whether it would receive Christianity from Catholic Poland or from Orthodox Moscow.
 It chose Poland.
-In 1385 a congress of Polish and Lithuanian Notables was held at the Lithuanian town of Krewo, where it was decided that Lithuania should be dynastically united with Poland by the marriage of the Lithuanian duke Jagiello who at baptism took the purely Polish name of Władysław (Ladislas)] with the fifteen-year-old Polish queen Jadwiga, who had been crowned three years before.
+In 1385 a congress of Polish and Lithuanian Notables was held at the Lithuanian town of Krewo, where it was decided that Lithuania should be dynastically united with Poland by the marriage of the Lithuanian duke Jagiełło (who at baptism took the purely Polish name of Władysław (Ladislas)) with the fifteen-year-old

+Polish queen Jadwiga, who had been crowned three years before.

 This dynastic union of the two countries, though at first intended to be exclusively political, soon began to change into a social and cultural union.
-The mere fact that Lithuania voluntarily received the Christian faith from Polish hands-the first clergy in the country were Polish-caused the Lithuanian knights to take a keen interest in Polish manners and customs.

-This, in turn, led to the holding of another congress of Polish and Lithuanian Notables, at Horodo, on the Bug, in 1413, on which occasion the Roman-Catholic knights of Lithuania (and later the Orthodox also) were received into the Polish knightly clans (zwiazki herbowe).
-This was the beginning of a process which lasted fifty years, whereby the knights and burghers of Lithuania, White Ruthenia, and the Ukraine were incorporated ever more closely in a cultural community with those of Poland, whose civilization was quite distinct from that of Moscow.
+The mere facts that Lithuania voluntarily received the Christian faith from Polish hands and that the first clergy in the country were Polish caused the Lithuanian knights to take a keen interest in Polish manners and customs.
+This, in turn, led to the holding of another congress of Polish and Lithuanian Notables, at Horodło, on the Bug, in 1413, on the occasion of which the Roman-Catholic knights of Lithuania (and later the Orthodox also) were received into the Polish knightly clans (związki herbowe).
+This was the beginning of a process which lasted unbroken for four hundred and fifty years, where through both the knights and burghers of Lithuania, White Ruthenia, and the Ukraine were incorporated ever more closely in a cultural community with those of Poland, whose civilization was quite distinct from that of Moscow.
 In 1569 the united Lithuanian and Polish Diets changed the dynastic union into a more far-reaching one.
-From that time onwards there was only one parliament for the united Republic, one legislature, an uniform currency, a single customs system, and a single college for the election of kings.
-The treasuries and armies of Poland and Lithuania still remained distinct.
-For a certain time also, the official language of Lithuania continued to be White-Ruthenian, which was still spoken by the majority of the knights.
+From that time onwards there was only one parliament for the united Republic, and one legislature; a uniform currency, a single customs system, and a single electoral college for choosing the kings.
+The treasuries and the armies of Poland and Lithuania still remained distinct.
+For a certain time, too, the official language of Lithuania continued to be White-Ruthenian, which was still spoken by the majority of the knights.
 But the Act of Union was drawn up in Polish.
-The Union was at first opposed by the Lithuanian Magnates, but was strongly supported by the smaller nobility and gentry, and more particularly by the White-Ruthenian and Ukrainian sections.
-The last-named, indeed, went so far as to incorporate in Poland the south-eastern districts inhabited by them.
-It was also accepted by the great lords from the formerly separate Ruthenian and Lithuanian duchies, who were above all afraid of Moscow, which was constantly at war with Lithuania.
-They saw their only hope of successful resistance in the closest relations with Poland.
+The union was at first opposed by the Lithuanian Magnates, but it was strongly demanded by the smaller nobility and gentry, and more particularly by the White-Ruthenian and Ukrainian sections.
+The last-named, indeed, went so far as to incorporate the south-eastern districts which they inhabited in Poland.
+It was also accepted by the great lords from the formerly separate Ruthenian and Lithuanian duchies, who were afraid above all of Moscow, constantly at war with Lithuania as it was, and saw their only hope of successful resistance in the closest relations with Poland.